HeroQuest Homebrew

 This is hardly a universal model.
 The distinction between combat and stealth specialists (warriors and rogues) is one we can see across many forms of fiction and history.
 However the separation of magical and religious experts in D&D is something of a forced one.

 In human history the religious practices of foreigners have often been interpreted as magic.
-The powers-that-be grant the status of religion to those beliefs they approve of and stigmatize as magic those beliefs they oppose (while in more recent and secular times magic is lampooned as wholly fanciful).
-Or sometimes magic is the remnant of a long-neglected old religion tolerated as an occult supplement to dominent practices (consider how many theists still consult horoscopes).
+The powers-that-be grant the status of religion to those beliefs they approve of and stigmatize as magic those beliefs they oppose (while in more recent and secular times magic is lampooned as wholly fanciful superstition).
+Or sometimes magic is the remnant of a long-neglected old religion tolerated as an occult supplement to dominant practices (consider how many theists still consult horoscopes).
 And yet spell-casters and workers-of-miracles belong to the same category.

-I should embrace that realization but have somehow been conditioned by D&D to enjoy the distinction between mage and cleric.
+I should embrace that realization but have been influenced by D&D to enjoy the distinction between mage and cleric.
 Patterns absorbed in youth are powerful and, in this case, safely confined to a recreational part of my life.
 And recently in my playing of HeroQuest I have gone beyond the dichotomy by expanding the concept of magico-religious specialists from two to four.

 New Characters And Rules

 In subsequent game sessions of HeroQuest I tested some new rules that allow for playing with an additional four characters.
 For a while I have possessed four pewter miniatures and decided to add these to the original four terra-cotta toned plastic figurines.
-I rarely use such accessories in D&D but they are nifty and I had deliberately assembled a party of feminine miniatures to contrast with the prevailing notion of adventure as a masculine pursuit.
+I rarely use such accessories in role-playing but they are nifty and I had deliberately assembled a party of feminine miniatures to contrast with the prevailing notion of adventure as a masculine pursuit.

 The new HeroQuest characters I developed for these miniatures were the Guardian, the Whistler, the Templar and the Sorceress.
 Even just finding names for them was fun.
 These expanded rules, described here, allow use of the new characters and modify the existing characters to reflect the larger potential adventuring party.